ChainSafe/ChainBridge/docs/local.md

 Run ``` make install ``` in ChanBridge directory to build chainbridge and put it to PATH path,

-You can then start a relayer as binary using the default "Alice" key.
+You can then start a relayer as a binary using the default "Alice" key.

 ```bash
 chainbridge --config config.json --testkey alice --latest
 ```